simonjela/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Danceable music that also makes you feel like listening to an intimate late-night confession of a close friend.
+      Music like Danceable music and intimate late-night confession of a close friend.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you